geiyer/showcase/README.md

 A step by step series of examples that tell you how to get a development env running

 1. Clone the Github repo
-2. Build the projects using the following commands
+2. Execute the following build command in the "showcase" directory:

 ```
 dotnet build